nicor88/nicor88.github.io/about.md

 <b>Period</b>: Oct 2015 - Now

 *   Evolution of ETL pipelines from procedural SQL to Python/PySpark
-*   Maintenance of the Current ETL Pipeline
+*   Maintenance of the current ETL Pipeline
 *   Maintaining and evolving the current AWS Infrastructure with Cloudformation
 *   Data-visualization and reporting